dij0s/PETAL/thesis/bachelor_thesis.typ

   code()[
     #raw(intent_router_prompts_user, lang: "python")
   ],
   caption: "User prompt template for the Intent Router agent that provides the specific user query and conversation context for intent classification.
-This template structures the input data including the user's question, conversation history, and any previously identified location information, enabling the agent to make informed decisions about query intent and required clarifications.",
+This template structures the input data including the user's question, conversation history and any previously identified location information, enabling the agent to make informed decisions about query intent and required clarifications.",
   kind: "prompt",
   supplement: [Prompt],
 ) <intent_router_prompt_user>